seehorne/GetGrinnected/README.md

 Add a new test bundle by going to file > new > target and then searching "test".
 You will then select Unit Testing Bundle and choose Swift as the language and Swift Testing as the testing system.
 Set your other settings how you want and click finish.
 Now go to your test file and import your project.

 Now you can add tests to your testing file using this site <https://developer.apple.com/documentation/testing/definingtests> as documentation.

-## Continuous Integration

-When you create a pull request modifying code files, it will trigger one or more CI pipelines in order to run unit tests.

-Pipelines will be run based on which code files you modify.
-For instance, if you edit files under `src/ios/` only Swift tests will be run, but if you edit both `src/ios/` and `src/backend/` both Swift and Node.js tests will be run.

-Pipelines run when pushing to any feature branch, as well as before merging to main.

 ## Commit Messages